Hong Kong leader rejects barrister nominee to sensitive judges panel, appoints another | Law-Order

 Hong Kong leader rejects barrister nominee to sensitive judges panel, appoints another

-Hong Kong leader Carrie Lam rejected a Bar Association nominee to a discreet panel that selects the city's judges, according to a statement on Friday from the barristers' body, appointing instead the Bar's new chairman in an unprecedented switch.
+Hong Kong leader Carrie Lam rejected a Bar Association nominee to a discreet panel that selects the city's judges and appointed the Bar's new chairman instead, the barristers' body said on Friday, announcing what was an unprecedented switch.
 The nomination of senior commercial barrister Victor Dawes, elected Bar chairman in January, was made after Hong Kong Chief Executive Lam in February sought another nominee instead of Neville Sarony, a veteran barrister put forward by the Bar in August last year, the Bar Association statement said.

 It was the first confirmation of the delay, also unprecedented, surrounding Sarony's nomination, reported by Reuters in January. (nL4N2TX1CJ) The work of the panel, known as the Judicial Officers Recommendation Commission (JORC), is being closely monitored by lawyers, scholars and diplomats amid concerns over judicial independence in the global financial hub.